MartinEesmaa/VVCEasy/MPV.md

 Solution: Please download latest mp4box nightly version and re-mux from .266 to .mp4 file again.

-AppImage needs required fuse installed on your Linux distribution.
+AppImage needs required fuse installed of your Linux distribution on your computer.

 Some Linux distributions may not work for AppImage, which may result segmentation fault.
 Builded & tested on Ubuntu 22.04.2.